Prepare for the top interview questions you can expect in your job interview. Be ready for:

 In your job interview answer describe the good points and perceptions but also discuss one or two areas that you are aware need attention.
-Emphasize what you have done to improve on these areas.
-This makes your answer both real and insightful.

 "I know they consider me to be hard working.
 In fact, the other team members often thanked me for the extra hours I put in."